alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-giving-father-medicine-to-quit-smoking.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 16318, Question 2"
 hijri: Muharram 15, 1442
-excerpt: Smoking tobacco is Haram for it causes great harm and has no benefit at all.
+summary: Smoking tobacco is Haram for it causes great harm and has no benefit at all.
 Whoever smokes should give it up and repent of it.
 locale: en
 lang: en
 date: 2020/09/3